New NAEd Report Highlights Need for Civic Education

 “I feel like everyone here acts their own way.
 We’re all different.
 We all express ourselves differently so it’s like they don’t really label us to be someone.
 The school really makes ourselves come out more – who we are, instead of putting a label on us or what we should do in life.” – Crown Point student

 - (2) Ethic of Shared Sacrifice and Responsibility: Educators set expectations and standards for student conduct and behavior, which were intended to foster a reciprocal relationship of trust and mutual respect between individuals and the community.
-This focus was based on the belief that individual benefits such as “belongingness” accrue when there are expectations set forth for students to be responsible for something greater than self, such that a sense of ownership for the impact of individual actions on the collective good connects students to the
+This focus was based on the belief that individual benefits such as “belongingness” accrue when there are expectations set forth for students to be responsible for something greater than themselves.
+For instance, students were encouraged to develop a sense of ownership for how their individual actions impacted the wider community.

 “Malverne is a small school, so I mean – especially if you’re here for four years, you basically know a lot of people here and you have connections. . . .
 Everyone is like supportive of each other.
 I mean, once you know everyone here it’s like they’re kind of just your family.” – Malverne student